django-files/android-app/README.md

    - https://github.com/django-files/android-app/releases

 4. Unzip the release and change into the directory.

-   If you built a release it should be in `app/build/outputs/apk/debug`.
+The built apk should be here: `app/build/outputs/apk/debug`

 5. Then install the apk to your device with adb.

 ```shell